To provide a construction service in the ACT, you will need a licence.

 You may be able to apply for an ACT licence if you're already licensed in another state or territory.
 Find out more about mutual recognition.

-- Application for Classes A, B, C or D construction occupation licence - individual builder (also available as a PDF)
+- Apply for a licence via the Application for Classes A, B, C or D construction occupation licence - individual builder

 Note: you can start an online application and save it to return to later.
 Your application won’t be submitted until the documents are lodged and the fee is paid.